© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 No 1 Battery, Stokes Bay Lines is a scheduled monument protected by Historic England under reference 1405953.
 View the official record →

-No 1 Battery, Stokes Bay Lines is a mid-nineteenth-century coastal defence fortification located on the Hampshire coast near Gosport.
+No 1 Battery, Stokes Bay Lines is a nineteenth-century coastal defence fortification located at Stokes Bay in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1405953.

 No 1 Battery, Stokes Bay Lines is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1405953.